LinkedInLearning/bitbucket-for-ci-cd-3806095/ch1_pipelines/01_05_use_yaml_anchors/README.md

 - YAML anchors are placed in the definitions block at the beginning of a pipeline configuration file.
 - Anchors are referenced using the anchor’s alias.
-- Some values of an anchor can be overidden
+- Some values of an anchor can be overridden

 ## YAML anchor definition